eficode/Claudecode_Training/day2-katas/01-agent-modes/README.md

 ### Background Mode

-Append `&` to a prompt and that turn runs as a background agent — your terminal stays responsive while Claude works.
+Use '/bg' and that turn runs a task as a background agent — your terminal stays responsive while Claude works.
 Useful for long-running tasks like "run the full test suite and fix failures."

 ### Agent View — The Dashboard